The Sacrament of Baptism

 Upcoming Baptismal Prep Classes

-Before the COVID-19 pandemic, all Baptismal Preparation Classes were usually the third Monday of the month (unless otherwise indicated) and were held at 7:00p in the Parish of Saint Michael the Archangel Rectory Conference Room.
+Baptism Preparation classes for parents are held the third Monday of each month at 7:00p in the Parish of Saint Michael the Archangel Rectory Conference Room.
 (Park in the driveway and come up the side ramp door of the Rectory building.)